BitCash Price Hits $0.0008 on Exchanges (BITC)

-BitCash (BITC) traded down 0.2% against the dollar during the one day period ending at 20:00 PM Eastern on September 13th.
-Over the last seven days, BitCash has traded down 5.8% against the dollar.
-One BitCash coin can currently be bought for about $0.0008 or 0.00000003 BTC on cryptocurrency exchanges.
-BitCash has a market capitalization of $17,091.26 and $0.13 worth of BitCash was traded on exchanges in the last day.
+BitCash (BITC) traded down 0.2% against the dollar during the 24-hour period ending at 13:00 PM E.T. on September 14th.
+In the last seven days, BitCash has traded 5.8% lower against the dollar.
+BitCash has a market capitalization of $17,091.26 and approximately $0.13 worth of BitCash was traded on exchanges in the last 24 hours.
+One BitCash coin can now be purchased for approximately $0.0008 or 0.00000003 BTC on popular exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.